 Enter the mixed material fill time (0 to 999 seconds).
-It refers to the amount of time that is required to load mixed material from the dose valves to the applicator/gun.
+It refers to the amount of material that is required to fill from the dose valves to the applicator/gun.

-This screen appears only if K-factor Input is set to "Recipe" in Option Screen 1, page 34.
+This screen appears only if K-Factor Input is set to "Recipe" in Option Screen 1, page 34.